Ahmedmmahdys/ros2_ws/README.md

 published in order: the `hook_point` of the outgoing `PanelTask` message matches Neo4j's `HookPoint`, while `panel_position` mirrors `PanelPosition` so your crane has access to both the grab location and the panel centre.

+## Gazebo & SDF conventions

+When simulating the RCAN workflow in Gazebo, ensure each panel's SDF model is stored under a GUID-named folder (for example `models/<ifc_guid>/model.sdf`) and set `GZ_SIM_RESOURCE_PATH` (Gazebo Fortress) or `GAZEBO_MODEL_PATH` (Gazebo Classic) to the root directory containing those models.
+Runtime attach and release corresponds to creating or destroying a fixed joint between `crane::hook_link` and `<ifc_guid>::body::grasp`.
+Keep model names unique across the simulation to avoid accidental re-use of meshes or joints.